elliottim/elliottim.github.io/README.md

 And with that, you can start playing!
 Once in a run, the game doesn't tell the player much about what to do, what item types do what, secrets, and more.
 For tips and information on items, attributes and more, the <a href="tipsandtricks.html">Tips and Tricks page</a>.
 For information about mods, visit the <a href="Mods.html">Mods page</a>.

+  ###ANNNNND PAGE WILL END HERE.
+I'M NOT DELETING IT YET SINCE IT MIGHT HAVE SOME USEFUL INFORMATI0N.

 ```markdown
 Syntax highlighted code block